plone/plone.indexer/plone/indexer/README.txt

     ...         self.story = story
     ...         self.audience = audience

-Now, pretned that our catalog had an index 'description', which for a page should contain the first 10 characters from the body text, and for a news item should contain the contents of the 'summary' field.
+Now, pretend that our catalog had an index 'description', which for a page should contain the first 10 characters from the body text, and for a news item should contain the contents of the 'summary' field.
 Furthermore, there is an index 'audience' that should contain the value of the corresponding